tresoldi/dafsa/README.md

     contents of a DAFSA
   - Consider the addition of empty transitions (or depend on the user aligning those)
+  - Work on options for nicer graphviz output (colors, widths, etc.)

 ## Author and citation